 Scout for free and cheap products.
 Free items can help you save on your daily expenses and cumulatively they bring a significant difference to your finances.
 Here are some ways to save money for a college student.

-However, learn when to buy cheap products as you minimize on your expenditure; some cheap products may be more expensive in the long run.
+However, learn when to buy cheap products as you minimize your expenditure; some cheap products may be more expensive in the long run.

 Eat at the cafeteria rather than elsewhere to keep your food costs at an absolute minimum.
 Get a roommate if possible and share rent and other costs to reduce your expenditure.